-This year, four new judges and three new commissioners will be elected to the Inter-American Human Rights System.
-For this reason, a new panel of renowned experts has been convened to monitor the transparency of the process and to evaluate the candidates’ qualifications.
+This year, three new judges will be elected to the Inter-American Court of Human Rights.
+For this reason, a panel of renowned experts has been convened to monitor the transparency of the process and to evaluate the candidates’ qualifications.

 Relevant Resolutions and Guidelines